25 Hidden Culinary Gems: A Foodie’s Dream

 Chinese woman eating at Shanghai restaurant Xiao long bao / xiaolongbao soup dumplings typical food China travel vacation.
 Asia tourist girl eating Shanghainese steamed dumpling buns with chopsticks.

-As one of the world’s largest cities and seaports, Shanghai offers foodies an almost endless array of options.
-From noodle houses, and street food vendors, to open-air markets.
-As a foodie destination, Shanghai is a place that changes and evolves all the time but visiting during the Shanghai Gourmet Festival is a perfect time to sample food and drink from around China.
+As one of the world’s largest cities and seaports, Shanghai offers foodies an almost endless array of options, from noodle houses and street food vendors to open-air markets.
+As a foodie destination, Shanghai changes and evolves constantly, but visiting during the Shanghai Gourmet Festival is a perfect time to sample food and drink from around China.

 22. Singapore